bajor/intro-to-programming-processing-js/README.md

+## Homework

+16 June 25:

+- Install on local computer tools for programming:
+    - [ ] Visual Studio Code
+    - [ ] Local web server - node.js - ask chat gpt for help
+    - [ ] Create account on github.com
+    - [ ] Clone this repo - again ask gpt for help
+    - [ ] Run server for example with `npx http-server`
+    - [ ] Open browser on `127.0.0.1:8080` - check if you see our app
+---

 ## Spin up the Codespace (browser VS Code)

 On the repo page, hit Code ▾ → Codespaces → “Create codespace on main”.